ryan-mcclue/unsw/comp3231/lec/week8.md

     0x0 - 0x7f virtual
     determine physical with our allocator

+Larger page sizes bring in more memory so fewer page faults and TLB misses, however greater internal fragmentation

 Shared code must appear at same address in all processes

 PTE (page table entry) has frame number but also other bits like present/absent, modified, caching (e.g. bypass cache in case of device registers) etc.